VERMONT DOWNS HARVARD, 3-1, AT SHERATON/TD BANK CATAMOUNT CUP

-Senior defenseman Kyle Medvec had a goal and an assist for the Catamounts
+Senior defenseman Kyle Medvec posts goal and assist for Catamounts

 BURLINGTON, Vt. - Senior Kyle Medvec registered a goal and an assist and Rob Madore turned aside 28 of 29 shots as the Catamounts defeated Harvard 3-1 in the final game of the Sheraton/TD Bank Catamount Cup on Saturday at Gutterson Fieldhouse.

 Senior Kevan Miller tallied his first goal of the season and Freshman Connor Brickley tallied third goal for Vermont, while Nick Bruneteau had two assists on the night.

 Miller's goal came at 12:30 of the second period to break a scoreless tie when the captain took a feed from Wahsontiio Stacey from at the top of the right circle.
 Miller unleashed a low slap shot that traveled through traffic and beat Harvard goaltender Kyle Richter.
 Nick Bruneteau picked up his first assist of the night on the play.

 The Catamounts struck again when Chris McCarthy controlled the puck in the Harvard defensive zone and laced a pass to the Medvec.
 Medvec received the puck at the top of the left circle and fired shot that slid under the pads of Kyle Richter at 17:10 of the second frame.
 The goal stood as the eventual game-winner.

 Vermont scored its final goal of the game at 4:59, when Medvec took a shot from the middle of the left circle that Richter had trouble controlling.
 The puck bounced and found the stick of Connor Brickley batted the puck out of mid-air into the back of the net for his third goal of the year.
 Bruneteau began the play and picked up his team leading 10th assist of the year on the play.